Bulletproof Coffee | Keto | Fasting | Coconut vs MCT Oil | Effects | Benefits | Recipe | Conclusion | FAQ | Studies

 Because the storage hormone insulin acts as an on-switch for fat storage and an off-switch for fat burning, the restriction of carbohydrates is essential.

-Since pure fat, such as ghee or MCT oil, hardly stimulates insulin production, Bulletproof Coffee’s benefits are ideal for keto.
+Since pure fat, such as ghee or MCT oil, hardly stimulates insulin production, Bulletproof Coffee’s effects synergize with the health benefits of keto.

-Bulletproof Coffee is incredibly popular among beginners of intermittent fasting.
+Bulletproof Coffee is incredibly popular among intermittent fasting beginners.
 Why?

 In the beginning, it helps to stay full longer.
 That is why fasting enthusiasts use Bulletproof Coffee to prolong their fasting period.